telerik/maui-docs/controls/chart/axes/axes-overview.md

 The `LabelFormatterBase<T>` class is a base implementation of the `ILabelFormatter` interface that can be used in the most common scenarios.

-#### Example

 The following example shows how to set a label formatter for the Date-Time Continuous Axis.
+You can apply it in the following way:

 <snippet id='chart-customization-format-axis-labels-label-formatter'/>

-You can apply it in the following way:

 ```XAML
 <telerikChart:DateTimeContinuousAxis LabelFitMode="Rotate"